 Are Three Squares a Day the Only Healthy Way?

-Three square meals is the eating pattern you’re taught from childhood.
-But is three really the ideal number of times you should eat every day?
+Three meals per day is the eating pattern you have been taught since childhood.
+But, is three the ideal number of times you should eat every day?
 Not necessarily.
-In fact, for some people, eating five or six times a day keeps blood sugar more even and can help with weight control.
+In fact, for some people, eating 5-6 times a day keeps their blood sugar more even and can help with weight control.

 |Suggested Mini Meals||Nutrients|